 4) You have some other plan to drive conversation on social media.
 Thunderclaps are great, but they are not a substitute for organic conversation around events, such as live-tweeting, Facebook shares, and other communications.
 People CAN edit the Thunderclap’s message, but most won’t do so.
 You may want to consider also sending out links to sample tweets and other ways of driving traffic to social media, so it won’t be just copies of the same message over and over again.

-Here’s our client Environmental Action’s recent example: “I stand with 100,000 today supporting a fracking moratorium in PA! #DontFrackPA Watch live at http://thndr.it/Z48XJu” That link takes you to our live event page, where we embedded a Google Hangout with video live from the scene.
+Here’s our non-profit client Environmental Action’s recent example: “I stand with 100,000 today supporting a fracking moratorium in PA! #DontFrackPA Watch live at http://thndr.it/Z48XJu” That link takes you to our live event page, where we embedded a Google Hangout with video live from the scene.
 As you can see, we met all 3 conditions: a tweetable message, a URL, and a concurrent live event.
 If your action also meets these criteria, please consider Thunderclap.

 Here’s our client Florida Watch Action’s recent example: “Stop the #homerulehypocrites – Tell Florida leg vote NO on HB 655 & protect local control. http://thndr.it/17t4xhg” That link takes you to a petition page calling on the Florida legislature NOT to revoke home rule in the final week of the session.
-Even though it’s not an event, this works because there was such a hard deadline – if we held off the Republicans for one more week, by shining a spotlight on the issues, we win.
+Even though it’s not an event, this works because there was such a hard deadline – if we held off the Republicans for one more week, by shining a spotlight on the issue, we win.
 Too bad Thunderclaps can’t target specific Twitter accounts, or we could have had even more impact by tweeting at the Majority Leader directly or mentioning his account in our tweet.

 If you’ve got an idea that you think can work for a Thunderclap – give it a try (or ask us for help).
 Here’s what to expect when you’re thunderclapping if you’re in the mood to experiment.